-Our patented Automated Life Insurance Sales System, or ALISS[®], is our proprietary software used to operate our retail call centers.
-ALISS[®] is made up of several functional modules including lead management, call scripting, quoting, insurance policy applications, product information and consumer relationship management.
-ALISS[®] is integrated with a third-party telephony system to prioritize and distribute calls to sales personnel.
-This technology solution has logic that makes allocations to specific call center insurance agents based on factors such as availability, complexity of sales leads, state licensing requirements, source of the sales lead and other factors, in an effort to enhance the productivity and effectiveness of our retail call centers.
+Our Applicant and Prospect System (APS) is a technology ecosystem that uses a combination of proprietary software and Software-As-A-Service (SaaS) third party vendors to operate our retail call centers.
+Our proprietary software application suite manages lead management, call scripting, quoting, insurance policy applications, and product information.
+Our technology ecosystem includes Salesforce Sales Cloud, a best in breed consumer management system that supports robust automation engines as well as layered data protection.
+Additionally, our environment is integrated with a third-party telephony system to prioritize and distribute calls to sales personnel.
+This full technology solution includes logic that makes allocations to specific call center insurance agents based on factors such as availability, complexity of sales leads, state licensing requirements, source of the sales lead and other factors, in an effort to enhance the productivity and effectiveness of our retail call centers.